jeffersonroth/jjrf-data-reliability-book/src/concepts/data-quality/consistency_dimension.md

   Verify that the transformation logic in ELT does not introduce inconsistencies, especially when aggregating or modifying data.

 #### Example: Transformation Consistency Check
-The *Transformation Consistency Check* implements automated checks or tests within ELT pipelines to ensure that loaded data maintains data integrity.
+The *Transformation Consistency Check* metric consists of implementing automated checks or tests within ELT pipelines to ensure that loaded data maintains data integrity.
 There is no fixed formula; it involves verifying that data transformations produce consistent results across different batches or datasets.

 ### Data Lakes and Data Warehouses
 * **Historical Data Alignment**: